meysamzandy/hostiranSmsProvider/README.md

 ## Usage

-CHANGE ME
+as soon as possible

 ## Security

 If you discover any security related issues, please email instead of using the issue tracker.

 ## Credits